tinang/feed/README.md

 After running `gulp default`, production `dist` will be created, then just copy `dist` folder and run app

 ## Demo
+__A popup will be open to provide authorized access to Twitter Api.
+Please allow this popup on brower.__
 Check `demo` [here] (http://tinang.github.io/tweetapp/demo/index.html "Demo")

 ## More Detail